MarkCruse/white-christmas/README.md

 ### Data Wrangling
-CSV file - Rename header info to remove > sign and _ spaces
+CSV file - Rename header info to replace '>' with GT and spaces with '_'

 In the original csv file 2 records with GHCN_ID's equal to USC00195984 & USW00013904 have missing lat/lon, elevation, state, and station name fields.
 Corrected the records with data from: https://geographic.org/global_weather/massachusetts/norton_west_984.html & https://geographic.org/global_weather/texas/austin_bergstrom_ap_904.html.